 The Committee for Public Information (TJNK) awards public information grants to individuals or members of working groups (but not to associations or societies) to implement work plans that contribute to public information, mainly as a form of compensation for creative work.

-Grants may be awarded for books, radio and TV programmes, articles in periodicals, information products published in electronic form or other information products that popularise information.
+Grants may be awarded for non-fiction books, radio and TV programmes, articles in periodicals, information products published in electronic form or other information products that popularise information.
 Grants are also awarded to support the piloting of forms of cooperation in the field of public information, particularly the transfer of information between researchers and decision-makers, projects in areas where science and the arts intersect, and to support scientific education.

 Public information grants are awarded as personal grants, mainly to support creative work.
 Grants are awarded for working months.
 The amounts of grants correspond to the amounts of library grants and subsidies for authors and translators and include the MYEL pension insurance premium.

-Two months of work: EUR 3,500 (note: no MYEL pension insurance obligation)
+- Two months of work: EUR 4 000 (note: no MYEL pension insurance obligation)

-Four months of work: EUR 7,000
+- Four months of work: EUR 8 000

-Six months of work: EUR 10,000
+- Six months of work: EUR 12 000

-Eight months of work: EUR 13,000
+- Eight months of work: EUR 16 000

 Grants can also cover expenses of a technical nature in special cases and for justified reasons.

 Public information grants can be applied for in May every year.
 The application service opens on 1 May and closes at 4pm on the last working day of May.
 Note that when the application service has closed, applications can no longer be saved or confirmed (submitted).
-The application form and instructions are currently available only in Finnish and Swedish.

-Frequently asked questions (in Finnish)
+- Frequently asked questions (in Finnish)

-In matters related to the content or substance of grants, please contact Reetta Kettunen, the Secretary-General, Tel: +358 40 733 5935
+- In matters related to the content or substance of grants, please contact specialist Suvi Lahtonen, tel: +358 44 325 4214, info(at)tjnk.fi

 For other enquiries, see our contact details.